Carniverous19/helium-DIY-middleman/README.md

         /* forward only valid packets */
         "forward_crc_valid": true,
 ```
+On the 3rd line, replace <localhost> with your miner IP address.

 Then on the 4th & 5th line down, change the ports:
 `serv_port_up: 1680` and `serv_port_down: 1680` from 1680 --> 1681.